ChInMoY369/travel-guide/VERCEL_DEPLOYMENT.md

 ## Important Configuration Notes

 The `vercel.json` has been configured to:
+- Use Vite as the frontend framework with `client/dist` as the output directory
 - Resolve conflicts between `routes` and `rewrites` by using the proper Vercel syntax
 - Set up proper header configurations for API routes and static assets
 - Configure environment variables with placeholder values